Buy and trade assets on eToro in a few simple steps

 Industry or sector

-Another way to achieve diversification is by spreading your investments across multiple industries and sectors.
-This means allocating your funds across several sectors, such as technology, energy, healthcare, and real estate.
+Another way to achieve diversification is to spread your investments across multiple industries and sectors.
+This means allocating your funds across several sectors, such as technology, energy, healthcare and real estate.

 By doing so, you can avoid concentration risk, or the impact of market fluctuations in one industry.
 If one industry experiences a setback, another may be thriving and can offset those losses.